-The header of the locale source file (.lc) lists the language, territory, code set, and any optional locale modifier of the locale.
+The header of the locale source file (.1c) lists the language, territory, code set, and any optional locale modifier of the locale.
 A section of the locale source file supports each of the locale categories, unless that category is empty, as the next table shows.

-Locale Category Reference Locale Category Reference

-СТҮРЕ page A-3 MONETARY page A-4

-COLLATION page A-3 TIME page A-5

-NUMERIC page A-4 MESSAGES page A-5
+Locale category Reference Locale category Reference СТҮРЕ "The CTYPE category" on page A-3 MONETARY "The MONETARY category" on page A-5 COLLATION "The COLLATION category" on page A-3 TIME "The TIME category" on page A-5 NUMERIC "The NUMERIC category" on page A-4 MESSAGES "The MESSAGES category" on page A-5